tobomobo/win10script/README.md

 -added various Prgoramms to the script

--changed security settings to my own liking, such as:

 -turned on windows defender

 -turned on defender cloud

 -turned on indexing

--changed various ui settings to my linking, such as:

 -small taskbar icons

 -taskbar combined when full